DERRY — Helping hands were out in force as Pinkerton Academy students spread out across the community during the annual Youth Day of Giving Back.

 Students gathered early, then fanned out to work at seven local organizations which had many tasks on their lists to be completed.

-In Derry, those receiving student help included Community Caregivers of Greater Derry, The Upper Room, Vintage Grace and the Derry History Museum.
+In Derry, those receiving student help included Community Caregivers of Greater Derry, Vintage Grace and Derry Public Library.

 Jobs included basic cleaning, landscaping, organizing and painting.